xiaoyang-sde/knowledge-base/computer-science/algorithm-design/greedy.md

 ### Interval Scheduling Algorithm

-To design a greedy algorithm, the basic idea is to use a simple rule to select a first request $$ i_1 $$.
+To design a greedy algorithm, the basic idea is to use a simple rule to select the first request $$ i_1 $$.
 Once a request $$ i_1 $$ is accepted, all requests that are not compatible with $$ i_1$$ are rejected.
 The algorithm terminates when all requests are either accepted or rejected.

 - (Incorrect) Accept the request that starts earliest.
 - (Incorrect) Accept the request that requires the smallest interval of time.
-- (Incorrect) Accept the request that has the fewest number of noncompatible requests.
+- (Incorrect) Accept the request that has the fewest number of non-compatible requests.
 - (Optimal) Accept the request that finishes first.

 ### Analyzing the Algorithm